expilu/smart-decisions/README.md

 It works with any LLM you already have running.
 No extra model to deploy.

 A **real use case**: you self-host a general-purpose LLM model with llama.cpp and don't have VRAM or RAM left to also serve a specialized decision-making model.
-Since this tool only needs logprobs from themodel you already serve, you reuse it for typed decisions at zero extra footprint.
+Since this tool only needs logprobs from the model you already serve, you reuse it for typed decisions at zero extra footprint.

 ## System 1 vs System 2